hrp9299/calculator/README.md

 # calculator
 Data structure project
+There are two projects in this repository
-the mainfile is the main class file for calculator it converts from infix to postfix and displays answers
+1) first projet is calculator which converts from post fix to infix and evaluates the answer files are calculator.java and mainfile.java

+2) project is calculator which calculates intersection union and subtraction of sets its file name is set.java and setalgebra.java